inexorgame/site/content/blog/2019/03-04-first-hackathon-2019-report.md

 ![Entity UI](https://raw.githubusercontent.com/inexorgame/blog-media/master/2019/03/entity_ui.png "Entity UI")

-The current UI let's you create entities and relations with attributes, as well as connect those.
+The current UI lets you create entities and relations with attributes, as well as connect those.
 In the future it will be possible to display the [entity-system](https://github.com/inexorgame/entity-system) as a graph in the UI.

 ### Entity-System, Visual Scripting and Rendering